 While the man had once welcomed ISIL as possible liberators from the oppressive central government, the brutal treatment meted out by ISIL members to the local population had changed his perception.

 "While Mosul is under siege and a war against it is looming in the horizon, the people there have lost trust in everything that comes from ISIL.
 They even are reluctant to pick up arms to defend the city because of mistreatment and harassment they have been subjected to.
-We even started hearing those who are saying it does not matter anymore who comes and take over Mosul.
-[ISIL’s] behavior and aggression against the residents of Mosul and their capturing and enslaving women from others faiths has turned people away from them….
+We even started hearing those who are saying: it does not matter any more who comes and take over Mosul.
+[ISIL’s] behaviour and aggression against the residents of Mosul and their capturing and enslaving women from others faiths has turned people away from them….

-In the fall of 2015, the Iraqi government stopped paying the salaries of public sector workers living in Mosul.
-While the decision to starve ISIL-controlled areas of funds made tactical sense, it financially immiserated the city’s residents.
+In the autumn of 2015, the Iraqi government stopped paying the salaries of public sector workers living in Mosul.
+While the decision to starve ISIL-controlled areas of funds made tactical sense, it financially left the city’s residents impoverished.

 "People are exhausted by poverty; they desperately need money especially after the Shia rulers of Baghdad cut off the salaries more than a year ago," the man wrote.
 "Eighty percent of the people here are government employees, so they are directly impacted by cutting their salaries off and face severe problems of trying to feed and take care of their families."